 Industrial facilities require water treatment for various applications throughout the plants.
-When considering reverse osmosis (RO) or water purification plant setup cost, don’t forget to include the prices for preparing water for use throughout the plant.
+When considering reverse osmosis (RO) or water purification plant setup costs, don’t forget to include the prices for preparing water for use throughout the plant.
 Purifying the water serves as the first step.
-However, it is not the only step or the sole contributor to an industrial RO water system price.
+However, it is not the only step or the sole contributor to an industrial RO system price.

 Industrial water treatment encompasses everything a manufacturing facility does to incoming municipal water.
 Often, the water passes through a treatment plant on-site to remove minerals and other byproducts of local water treatment.
 This treatment may include filtration or purification through reverse osmosis.

 Filtration does not remove as many contaminants from the water as purification does.
 Reverse osmosis forces water through filters to remove salts and dissolved solids more effectively than standard filtration.
-Therefore, compared to a basic plant that only filters water, a reverse osmosis water plant may cost more due to more extensive filtration and purification required of the process.
+Water treated with reverse osmosis removes all minerals and extra chemicals to make it as pure as possible.

 Another component of water treatment is monitoring for and treating potential pathogens in the water, such as Legionella in cooling towers.
 Some cities naturally have Legionella bacteria in the local water supply.
 However, sending the water through an on-site treatment plant may not sufficiently kill all bacteria or prevent future growth.
-Preventing bacterial growth in cooling towers and similar industrial structures can protect those at the facility.
-Therefore, another aspect of industrial water treatment involves testing for and treating potential bacterial growth.

-Process water provides an integral part of plant operations for all types of manufacturing facilities.
 On-site water treatments provide the greatest amount of control over the quality of the process water.
 Many production processes require water for operations, but municipal water supplies may not meet the requirements for these applications.

-The only way to have an accurate estimate of a total cost is through a professional evaluation of your facility’s needs for both purifying water and treating it for individualized process applications around the plant.
+While multiple aspects of water treatment create complexity for planning and budgeting for this component of a plant, all these parts are essential for operations.
+The only way to have an accurate estimate of the total cost is through a professional evaluation of your facility’s needs for both purifying water and treating it for individualized process applications around the plant.

 While purifying water will allow it to move throughout the facility for use as process water, it likely will need additional treatment for specific applications to ensure that it performs as needed.
 Even the purest water can eventually pick up materials that lead to corrosion, bacteria growth or freezing.
 Therefore, chemical additions and the equipment used for maintaining clean water are essential components for cooling towers, boilers and closed loop systems.
 For instance, in closed loop systems, process water will need corrosion prevention agents added to the feed water.